carloghiglione/eu_elections_2019/README.md

-# Analysis of 2019 European Elections results in Italy.
+# Analysis of 2019 European Elections in Italy.

 ### Methods and Models for Statistical Inference, A.Y.
 2019/2020, Politecnico di Milano